 Requirements for the Interdepartmental Major: Eight courses.
-Seven courses chosen from the course list below, at least four of which must be core courses, designated with an asterisk.
+AFR-100 plus six courses chosen from the course list below, at least three of which must be core courses, designated with an asterisk ().
 A senior thesis (IDM 498-499) which includes Africana Studies combined with the other departmental major.
 Students are advised to select courses with a view toward preparing for the area of their thesis.

-Requirements for the Minor: Six courses chosen from the course list below, at least three of which must be core courses, designated with an asterisk.
+Requirements for the Minor: AFR-100 plus five courses chosen from the course list below, at least two of which must be core courses, designated with an asterisk ().
 Three courses must be from the same department or discipline.